eclipse-tractusx/vas-country-risk-backend/INSTALL.md

 ### Database Connection Configuration

 The project is mainly configured to use Postgres as a Database.
-For this, you need to open an terminal in the project main
+For this, you need to open a terminal in the project main
 directory and run the following command `docker compose up`.
 This will mount the database using the docker compose file in the project.
 The connection configurations for this database are in the application-local.yml.

-This project also can be run using liquibase.
-For this it is needed to uncoment the commented lines in the application-local.yml.
-When you run the project, this database will create multiple test data for usage and the data will persist when the project is closed.
-You can delete all the data andre-create the database by simply doing the following command `mvn clean install` and run the program again with the earlier presented command `mvn clean spring-boot:run -Dspring.profiles.active=local`.
-To access the UI for the database, use the following URL: http://localhost:8080/h2-console/login.jsp

-Also, it is possible to use Postgres as a Database.
-To do this, the postgres configuration in the application-local.yml needs to be uncommented, and the username, URL and password should be changed according the installed postgres DB.
-Also, the liquibase configuration in the same yml should be commented.

 ## Project Structure